 - A decision or judgment settling the disagreement

-Any business or merchant that looks at your credit report will be able to read the explanatory statement.
+Any business or merchant that looks at your credit report will be able to read the consumer statement.
+To add a consumer statement to your report at no cost, contact Equifax This link will open in a new window and TransUnion

-What is the difference between a security alert and a credit monitoring service?
+What is the difference between a fraud alert and a credit monitoring service?

-A security alert is free.
-When there’s a credit alert on your report, anyone who receives your report is required to make sure they are dealing with you and not someone else.
+A fraud alert is free.
+When there’s a fraud alert on your report, anyone who receives your report is required to make sure they are dealing with you and not someone else.
 It helps to prevent your identity from being used without your authorization—to take out a loan, for example.

 If, for example, you believe you have been a victim of identity theft, you can request a security freeze by contacting either Equifax or TransUnion.
-The credit bureau will explain what a security freeze is, how to place a security freeze on your file and what to do to subsequently safely request its removal.
+The credit agency will explain what a security freeze is, how to place a security freeze on your report and what to do to safely request its removal at a later date.
+You can also apply directly on the credit agency’s website to have a security freeze placed on or removed from your report.
+For Equifax This link will open in a new window, log in to your account and click on “Credit Lock.”
+For TransUnion

-A security freeze will remain on your credit file until you request that the credit bureau remove it.
-You must ask the credit bureau to remove the freeze if you apply for a loan or credit.
+A security freeze will remain on your credit report until you request that the credit agency remove it.
+You must ask the credit agency to remove the freeze if you apply for a loan or credit.

 Need help?